Skip to main content

 In the short term, I aim to move into brand strategy in the healthcare sector, where I can combine my scientific background with commercial decision-making.

-A flat closing wastes the last line.
-End by reinforcing what you will bring to the cohort - perspective, industry insight, global exposure, or disciplined leadership - while keeping the tone grounded.
+A flat closing wastes your last line.
+Finish by reinforcing what you will bring to the cohort, whether it’s perspective, industry insight, global exposure, or disciplined leadership, while keeping your tone grounded.

 See a closing example